-- 5.168.
-Electrical systems and components important to safety should be qualified for their intended function during their service life. - 5.169.
-The qualification should provide confidence commensurate with the system or component safety classification. - 5.170.
-The qualification programme(s) should address all topics affecting the suitability of the system or component for its intended functions important to safety, including: - a.
+5.157.
+Electrical systems and components important to safety should be qualified for their intended function during their service life.

+5.158.
+The qualification should provide confidence commensurate with the system or component safety classification.

+5.159.
+The qualification programme(s) should address all topics affecting the suitability of the system or component for its intended functions important to safety, including:

+- a.
 Suitability and correctness of functions and performance, - b.
 Environmental qualification of components, - c.
 Seismic qualification of components, and - d.
+Electromagnetic qualification.

-Electromagnetic qualification. - 5.171.
-Qualification should be based upon an appropriate combination of methods, including for example: - a.
-Use of engineering and manufacturing processes in compliance with recognized standards; - b.
-Reliability demonstration; - c.
-Past experience in similar applications; - d.
-Type testing; - e.
-Testing of supplied equipment; or - f.
-Analysis to extrapolate test results or operating experience under pertinent conditions. - 5.172.
+5.160.
+Qualification should be based upon an appropriate combination of methods, including for example:

+a.
+Use of engineering and manufacturing processes in compliance with recognized standards;

+- b.
+Reliability demonstration;

+- c.
+Past experience in similar applications;

+- d.
+Type testing;

+- e.
+Testing of supplied equipment; or

+- f.
+Analysis to extrapolate test results or operating experience under pertinent conditions.

+5.161.
 It is generally not necessary to apply all of the methods mentioned.
 The specific combination of methods will depend upon the system or component under consideration.
-For example, the qualification of pre-existing items might place more emphasis on past experience and analysis to compensate for a lack of completely documented verification and validation during engineering and manufacturing. - 5.173.
-The method, or combination of methods used for equipment qualification should be justified. - 5.174.
-Where operating experience is used to support equipment qualification, it should be shown to be relevant to the proposed use and environment of the target application. - 5.175.
-Where operating experience is used to support equipment qualification, it should be shown to be relevant to the proposed application and environment of the target application. - 5.176.
-Analysis that is part of the evidence of equipment qualification should include a justification of the methods, theories and assumptions used. - 5.177.
-For example, the validity of the mathematical models used for equipment qualification may be justified on the basis of experimental data, test data, or operating experience. - 5.178.
+For example, the qualification of pre-existing items might place more emphasis on past experience and analysis to compensate for a lack of completely documented verification and validation during engineering and manufacturing.

+5.162.
+The method, or combination of methods used for equipment qualification should be justified.

+5.163.
+Where operating experience is used to support equipment qualification, it should be shown to be relevant to the proposed use and environment of the target application.

+5.164.
+Analysis that is part of the evidence of equipment qualification should include a justification of the methods, theories and assumptions used.

+5.165.
+For example, the validity of the mathematical models used for equipment qualification may be justified on the basis of experimental data, test data, or operating experience.

+5.166.
 Traceability should be established between each installed system and component important to safety and the applicable evidence of qualification.

-5.179.
+5.167.
 This includes traceability not only to the component itself, but traceability between the qualified configuration and the installed configuration.